Jon McLaughlin (footballer): Sunderland

 McLaughlin signed for League One club Sunderland in June 2018.
 In October 2018 he said he was comfortable with the pressure of playing for such a big team.

 Rangers

 On 23 June 2020, McLaughlin joined Rangers on a two-year deal.
 On 30 January 2022, McLaughlin signed a contract extension until summer 2024.

 He was released by Rangers at the end of the 2023–24 season.

 Swansea City

 On 28 August 2024, McLaughlin signed for EFL Championship club Swansea City on a short-term deal through to January 2025.
 On 17 January 2025, he agreed a contract extension to the end of the season.

 He was released by Swansea at the end of the 2024–25 season.
 His only appearance for the club was in a 3–0 defeat against Southampton in the third round of the FA Cup.

 Middlesbrough

 He signed for Middlesbrough on 1 September 2025.
+On 28 May 2026, Middlesbrough announced it was releasing the player.

 International career

 McLaughlin's debut call-up to the Scotland national team was in March 2018, and again in May 2018.
 He made his first full international appearance on 2 June 2018, in a 1–0 defeat against Mexico.
 He was without a club contract at the time, as his debut came just a few days after he had left Hearts.

 In May 2021 he was selected to the Scotland squad for the delayed UEFA Euro 2020 tournament.

 In September 2022 he was recalled to the Scotland squad for the UEFA Nations League, but had to withdraw.